folsomcp/specpolFlow/docs-jb/Tutorials/2-Normalizing_Tutorial.md

 The output will use the normalization and parameters of the last update.
 It is advised that you use the `fit cont.` button before closing the window.
 ```

-If you clicked the `save params`, the program will also write out the fitting information in the files, mentioned above.
-It's is useful to make a copy of these files with a name unique to the data.
+If you clicked the `save params`, the program will also write out the fitting information in the files mentioned above.
+It is useful to make a copy of these files with a name unique to the data.

 ### Running normPlot with previous parameters
 When running normPlot again, it will check for the parameter files and try to read them if they exist: `exclude.dat`, `poly-deg.dat`, and `params.dat`.
 Alternatively, you can run normPlot using copies of those files with specified names from the command line: